Skip to main content

 Circuit parameters are bound by circuit declarations.
 The static type of a circuit parameter reference is the declared static type given by the parameter declaration's type annotation.
 It evaluates to the value of the corresponding argument expression that was passed to the circuit call.

 Constants are bound by const binding statements.
-If the binding statement has a type annotation, then the constant reference's static type is the declared static type given by the type annotation.
+If the binding statement has a type annotation, then the constant reference's static type is the declared static type given by the type annotation, and the type of the RHS initializer expression must be a subtype of the declared type.
 If the binding statement does not have a type annotation, then the constant reference's static type is the inferred static type (that is, the type of the binding statement's initializer expression).
 A constant reference evaluates to the value of the binding statement's initializer expression.

 Note that constant references can have ledger state types because they can be initialized with a ledger state type's default value.